zellerlab/ds-iai/rmd-code-notebooks/D1_companion_guide.md

 # correct way
 cars <- df |>
+  # "take the rownames and turn them into a variable named car_model"
   rownames_to_column(var = "car_model") |>
+  # then make the data frame into a tibble class object
   as_tibble()

 # no need to use head() to print a tibble - it always prints the first 10 rows and that's it